microsoft/microsoft-ui-xaml/dev/NavigationView/docs/rendering.md

 * `PaneAutoSuggestButton`: Used to open pane when button gets invoked
 * `PaneCustomContentBorder`: Used for pane header rendering
 * `MenuItemsHost`: Used for rendering of the NavigationViewItems
 * `FooterContentBorder`: Used for rendering of pane footer
+* `FooterMenuItemsHost`: Renders the footer menu items
 * `SettingsNavPaneItem`: Allows Settings functionality
 * `ContentGrid`: Shadow handling and focus behavior
 * `ContentTopPadding`: Not used